AudioBible/KJV/README.md

 #### God is so kind that it is impossible to imagine His unbounded kindness.

-    PSALMS 47:7 For God is the King of all the earth: sing ye praises with understanding.
+**PSALMS 47:7:** For God is the King of all the earth: sing ye praises with understanding.

-    PSALMS 147:5 Great is our Lord, and of great power: his understanding is infinite.
+**PSALMS 147:5:** Great is our Lord, and of great power: his understanding is infinite.

-    PSALMS 150:1 Praise ye the LORD.
+**PSALMS 150:1:** Praise ye the LORD.
 Praise God in his sanctuary: praise him in the firmament of his power.

-    PROVERBS 2:6 For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.
+**PROVERBS 2:6:** For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.

 ## [Praise GOD Everyday!](https://www.youtube.com/watch?v=i2U3Ld-ZYpM)